jaimejim/jaimejim.github.io/_posts/2025-07-09-obsidian-q-chat-notes.markdown

 [obsidian] > What was the outcome of draft xyz?
 ```

-In summary, combining Obsidian with Amazon Q Chat transforms personal note-taking into a powerful, searchable knowledge base.
-It is hacky still but I am sure this will be incorporated into future voice-enabled assistants that are always available and always contextualized to your own information.
+The system isn't perfect, but it's been genuinely helpful.
+Combining structured note-taking with AI search has made my personal knowledge base much more accessible.
+It's still a bit hacky, but I suspect this kind of contextual AI assistance will become standard in future productivity tools.